notfirefox/backup-tools/README.md

 It is advised to store this file at a safe location.

 ### Restore
-To restore a backup run the following command.
+To do a full `$HOME` restore run the following command.
 ```sh
 restore XXXX-YY-ZZ.tar
 ```
-This will do a full `$HOME` restoration.

 To only restore the `$HOME/Downloads` folder issue the following command.